GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vm-gae/README.md

 AppEngine runtime has full access to [AppEngine Services and API's](https://cloud.google.com/appengine/docs/managed-vms/#standard_runtimes), but can only be run in the Cloud.

-**WARNING** – gcloud 0.9.71 (released 7/30/15) has trouble uploading our docker images, please don't upgrade, or revert by using `gcloud components restore`
+**WARNING** – gcloud 0.9.71 (released 7/30/15) has trouble uploading our docker images – please don't upgrade.
+You can revert by using `gcloud components restore`

 This app provides: